Global Server Load Balancing Definition

 • Compliance: GSLB makes it easier to adhere to government regulations, especially if the website or services serve tightly regulated industries like defense, telecommunications or healthcare.
 Local servers and GSLB forwarding preferences can be customized to comply with country-specific regulations.

-Does Avi Network Offer Global Server Load Balancing?
+Does The VMware NSX Advanced Load Balancer Offer Global Server Load Balancing?

 Yes.
-Avi Networks delivers modern load balancing, including an entirely innovative way of handling global server load balancing functionality (GSLB) for enterprise customers.
-Avi supports:
+The VMware NSX Advanced Load Balancer delivers modern load balancing, including an entirely innovative way of handling global server load balancing functionality (GSLB) for enterprise customers.
+VMware NSX Advanced Load Balancer supports:

 • Active / Standby data center traffic distribution